 Dreaming of ways that healthcare can be improved is one thing; doing it is another thing entirely.
 I chose to join Decent so that I could contribute to a rock-solid mission, help solve meaningful and challenging problems, and do so while working alongside awesome, talented people.

-Describe something not-work related you are passionate about.
 I studied art in college.
 I chose to do so for the draw (heh) of studio time and I surprised myself in cultivating a passion for art history.
 Now, I enjoy reading about art, visiting museums and gallery shows, and my continued practice of making things (currently on the docket: learning to throw pottery, starting an herbal chocolate brand with a friend, and sharpening my watercolor and illustration chops).